treefarmstudio/astro-sanity-minimal-starter/README.md

 4. `cd sanity`
 5. `sanity install`
 6. `sanity init` and follow the prompts (you will need to create a Sanity account if you haven't already)
-7. `npm run graphql-deploy`
-   1. Take note of the graphql API url it outputs once finished
 8. Navigate to the astro folder
 7. Rename `.env.template` to `.env` and
 8. Replace the PUBLIC_SANITY_PROJECT_ID value with your token ID
-9. Replace the PUBLIC_SANITY_GRAPHQL_URL value with your GraphQL URL

 **Note:** You will want to add http://localhost:3000 to your allowed CORS orgins in your Sanity project settings at [https://manage.sanity.io](https://manage.sanity.io)